JuliaPluto/HypertextLiteral.jl/README.md

 Unquoted attributes are supported.
 Here the escaping is extensive, including whitespace.
-Note that adjacent expressions (not separated by a space) are permitted, the resulting attribute value is concatinated.
+Note that adjacent expressions (not separated by a space) are permitted, the resulting attribute value is concatenated.

     one = "key="
     two = "bing >"